© Crown copyright 2019

 - charitable trusts, Gift Aid transitional relief is paid on claims made within 2 years of the end of the tax year in which the donation was received - consequently charitable trusts no longer qualify for transitional relief (latest date for qualifying claims was 5 April 2013)

-- charitable companies and CASCs, Gift Aid transitional relief is paid on claims made within two years of the end of the accounting period in which the donation was received - charitable companies can receive transitional relief on qualifying donations until 5 April 2014 at the latest
+- charitable companies and CASCs, Gift Aid transitional relief is paid on claims made within 2 years of the end of the accounting period in which the donation was received - charitable companies can receive transitional relief on qualifying donations until 5 April 2014 at the latest

 Chapter 6.3: Authorised official

-6.3.1 HMRC Charities will repay claims only if they’re signed by an authorised official, nominee or collection agency who has been notified to HMRC by the charity on form ChA1, ChV1 or (A1).
+6.3.1 HMRC Charities will repay claims only if they’re signed by an authorised official, nominee or collection agency who has been notified to HMRC by the charity on form ChA1, ChV1 or CASC(A1).
 Dealing only with people that the charity has told HMRC are authorised to act on its behalf helps HMRC to cut fraud against the Gift Aid system.

 6.3.2 When a charity or CASC signs up for Gift Aid on form ChA1 or CASC(A1), they must give details of at least 2 other officials within the charity or CASC and appoint at least 1 authorised official to deal with HMRC.